rahul-pahuja/go-machina/gomachina_blueprint.md

 - Implement `ConditionFunc` and `ActionFunc` function types for custom logic.
 - Register them in the FSM registry using `RegisterCondition` and `RegisterAction`.
 - Use `WithMetrics` and `WithTracer` options to customize observability.
+- Access the `InitialState` from the workflow definition to start workflows without hardcoding the initial state.
+- Handle `AutoEvent` from the `TransitionResult` to implement auto-trigger loops.

 ---